 - explore global and international issues (Social Justice in a Global Context, African World Perspective, Sociology of HIV/AIDS: Global & US Experience of Epidemic, etc.).

-We offer several of the social science core courses (numbered SC001 through SC099) required by BC, as well as cultural diversity courses (Introductory Anthropology; Race, Representation, and the Myth of Colorblindness; and Culture Through Film, for instance).
+We offer several of the social science core courses (numbered SOCY1001 through SOCY1999) required by BC, as well as cultural diversity courses.
 See our course list for a complete list of recently taught courses, and the course schedule for the courses offered this fall and spring.

 Useful Links for International Students

-Our Orientation section provides information about BC and the Boston area, including a map of the campus, a guide to public transportation, and student reviews of local restaurants and local attractions.
+Our Orientation section provides information about BC and the Boston area, including a map of the campus and a guide to public transportation.

 The Office of International Students and Scholars

-The Office of International Students and Scholars (OISS), located at 21 Campanella Way 249, is a valuable resource for the approximately 1,100 international students attending BC.
+The Office of International Students and Scholars (OISS), located at the Thea Bowman House (behind Lyons and Stokes), 72 College Road, is a valuable resource for the approximately 1,100 international students attending BC.

 The Connors Family Learning Center